A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: Probabilistic Steady-State Analyses

-Here, $z_{i}$ is a scalar quantity and our $i^{th}$ performance measure, and $\lambda$ is a vector consisting of the sensitivities of our performance measure with respect to our device parameters.
+Here, $c_{i}$ is a scalar quantity and our $i^{th}$ \crit{}, and $\lamVec$ is a vector consisting of the sensitivities of our \crit{} with respect to our \stochp.

-The second fundamental assumption of a worst-case analysis is that we assume our parameters $P$ can be characterized by or approximated using a multivariate normal distribution $P \sim MVN(\mu, \Sigma)$ that has a vector of means $\mu$ and a covariance matrix $\Sigma$.
+The second fundamental assumption of a worst-case analysis is that we assume our \stochps{} $\sVec$ can be characterized by or approximated using a multivariate normal distribution with a vector of $n \times 1$ means $\sVec^{\nom}$ and an $n \times n $ covariance matrix $\Sigs$.

-We can estimate the upper and lower bounds of $z_{i}^{wc}$ by calculating the following \cite{Director-1994}:
+We can estimate the upper and lower bounds of $c^{\wc}_{i}$ by calculating the following \cite{Director-1994, Koski-2017}: